Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond: Methods Review

+\textbf{Full-Reference loss:} $L_1$ loss, $L_2$ loss, Negative SSIM loss, Perceptual loss~\cite{johnson2016perceptual} and Illumination adjustment loss~\cite{zhang2019kindling} are full-reference loss functions (i.e., loss requiring paired images). $L_1$ loss targets the absolute difference between image pairs, whereas $L_2$ loss targets the squared difference.
+Therefore, $L_2$ loss is rigid for large errors but tolerant for small errors, whereas $L_1$ loss does the opposite.
+Like other low-level vision tasks~\cite{zhao2016loss}, $L_1$ loss in LLIE is more popular than $L_2$ loss.
 Negative SSIM loss is based upon the negative SSIM score.
 Essentially, it reflects the difference of image pairs in terms of luminance, contrast, and structure.
 However, Negative SSIM loss is uncommon in LLIE.
-That is different from other low-level vision tasks like image deraining, where it gains great popularity \cite{ren2019progressive,wang2019spatial,zheng2022sapnet}.
-Perceptual loss is the $L_2$ difference of image pairs based on their features extracted from a pretrained convolutional neural network (e.g., VGG-16 \cite{simonyan2014very}).
-It is popular in low-level vision tasks like style transfer \cite{johnson2016perceptual,liu2017depth} but is less explored in LLIE.
+That is different from other low-level vision tasks like image deraining, where it gains great popularity~\cite{ren2019progressive,wang2019spatial,zheng2022sapnet}.
+Perceptual loss is the $L_2$ difference of image pairs based on their features extracted from a pretrained convolutional neural network (e.g., VGG-16~\cite{simonyan2014very}).
+It is popular in low-level vision tasks like style transfer~\cite{johnson2016perceptual,liu2017depth} but is less explored in LLIE.
 Illumination adjustment loss is the $L_2$ difference for illumination and illumination gradients between image pairs.
-Due to its task-specific nature, it has only been applied in LLIE algorithms \cite{zhang2019kindling,zhang2021beyond,wu2022uretinex}.
+Due to its task-specific nature, it has only been applied in LLIE algorithms~\cite{zhang2019kindling,zhang2021beyond,wu2022uretinex}.

-\textbf{Non-Reference loss} Total Variation (TV) loss \cite{vogel1996iterative} and illumination smoothness loss \cite{zhang2019kindling} are non-reference loss functions (i.e., losses that do not require paired images).
+\textbf{Non-Reference loss:} Total Variation (TV) loss~\cite{vogel1996iterative} and illumination smoothness loss~\cite{zhang2019kindling} are non-reference loss functions (i.e., losses that do not require paired images).
 TV loss measures the sum of the difference between adjacent pixels in vertical and horizontal directions for an image.
 Therefore, TV loss suppresses irregular patterns like noise and blur and promotes smoothness in the image.
 Illumination smoothness loss is similar to TV loss since it is written as the $L_1$ norm of illumination divided by the maximum variation.
-Despite their success at other low-level vision tasks like denoising \cite{chen2010adaptive} and deblurring \cite{oliveira2009adaptive}, the variation-based methods have been less explored in LLIE.
+Despite their success at other low-level vision tasks like denoising~\cite{chen2010adaptive} and deblurring~\cite{oliveira2009adaptive}, the variation-based methods have been less explored in LLIE.